BlinkTagInc/gtfs-to-geojson/README.md

 ### coordinatePrecision

 {Integer} The number of decimal places to include in the latitude and longitude of coordinates and geojson simplification.
-Omit to avoid any rounding. `5` is a reasonable value (about 1.1 meters).
+Omit to avoid any rounding which will result in larger file size and longer processing time. `5` is a reasonable value (about 1.1 meters).

 ```
     "coordinatePrecision": 5